akshansh1998/jet-clipboard-shortcode/README.md

 -   The "Copied Successfully!!" message is displayed after content is copied.
 -   Improved CSS transitions for a smoother visual feedback experience.

-### Version 1.0
+### Version 1.1.2

--   Initial release with basic shortcode functionality.
+-   Initial release with basic shortcode functionality. forked from RagnarLodbrok94

 Screenshots
 -----------